sourcehut-mirrors/chawan/README.md

 * markdown viewer, man page viewer
 * sixel/kitty image support
 * mouse support
-* OS-level sandboxing on FreeBSD, OpenBSD and Linux (through Capsicum, pledge and libseccomp)
+* syscall sandboxing on FreeBSD, OpenBSD and Linux (through capsicum, pledge and seccomp-bpf)

 ...with a lot more [planned](todo).